 THEREFORE, be it resolved that all standing committee meetings shall be made electronically accessible to the Board in real time.

-After discussion the Motion FAILED, 5-10.
+After discussion the Motion FAILED, 5 Aye, 10 No.

 Director Baker moved, seconded by Director Famiglio, to tally the vote by roll call.
-The Motion FAILED, 7-8.
+The Motion FAILED, 7 Aye, 8 No.

 The Board recessed for the day at 4:35 PM, Friday, July 21 and returned on Saturday, July 22 9:00 AM with all members previously noted present except Mr. Frenaye.